gene-ressler/bridge-designer/src/app/features/iterations/README.md

 - Treegrid showing parent-child relatiohships.
 Each run of parent and successively numbered descendents is shown as a single list.
 Each time an iteration is jumped-to, it gets a new list, which again continues as long as descendents are successivel numbered.
+  - It's an unfortunate detail that the treegrid view hides some information.
+If the same iteration is jumped-to multiple times, each followed by a sequence of new iterations, these sequences are effectively concatenated into a single list in the treegrid view.
+TODO: It may be possible to give visual cues - via an extra column of iconsor similar - where the sublists are separated.
+This would make the view capable of showing the full multi-tree structure.

-It is expected that the list view is superior for going back a small number of iterations, while the tree view makes it easier to navigate among major decision points.
+For the user, it's expected that the list view is superior for going back a small number of iterations, while the treegrid makes it easier to navigate among major decision points.

 ## Lifetimes

-Iterations persist throughout a user's session until user requests new bridge or to load a previously saved bridge.
-New conditions purge the iteration structure.
+Iterations persist throughout a user's session until user requests a new bridge, sample bridge, or previously saved bridge.

-Nice to have: We should persist and restore iterations across user sessions.
+Iterations are part of session state, so live between uses of the same browser/machine combination.

 ## Implementation details